adobe/ride/QuickStart.md

 # Jump Start Your Engine

 There are a number of documents in this repo revolving around Ride usage and in depth solutions to planning your rest api testing needs.
 But to get started using Ride, you should think of it simply as a sdk to help you build libraries to make testing your target REST APIs easier and more maintainable.
-This document focuses on the bare basics of Ride and how to get up an running quickly.
+This document focuses on the bare basics of Ride and how to get up and running quickly.

 # Dependencies